 Photo above: Maria Haws (red t-shirt) provides instruction to her students as part of a laboratory activity where oysters are bred as they would be in a commercial shellfish hatchery.
 The oyster used here is the oriental or pacific oyster, Crassostrea gigas.
 It was introduced from Japan in 1912 and is a favorite among many diners.
 See link at end of post to learn more about the lab.
 Photo by Brian Hampson, used with permission.

-Professor Haws conducts research in the fields of invertebrate biology, aquaculture and coastal management, and natural resources management policy.
+Associate Professor Haws conducts applied research in industry development, technology transfer and student training.
+She also specializes in the fields of invertebrate biology, aquaculture and coastal management, and natural resources management policy.

 Maria C. Haws is an associate professor of aquaculture at the University of Hawai‘i at Hilo.
 She is director of the UH Hilo Pacific Aqualture and Coastal Resource Center (PACRC) at Hilo Bay and conducts research in the fields of invertebrate biology, aquaculture and coastal management, and natural resources management policy.